15 of the Best Waterfalls in Iceland

 Gullfoss waterfallA Magical place called Iceland

-Chase and his buddy drove around together and loved the power of Gullfoss.
-One of the most visited waterfalls in Iceland.
-It is also a part of the Golden circle.
-No wonder for the waterfall is truly magnificent, all year around.
-But during winter, the path leading to the waterfall is closed at times due to extreme icing so if you do encounter stop signs while there, please do not enter the area.
-There is a reason why they are up at times.
+Chase and his buddy drove around together and loved the power of Gullfoss, one of the most visited waterfalls in Iceland.
+It is also a part of the Golden Circle.
+The waterfall is truly magnificent all year.
+But during winter, the path leading to the waterfall is sometimes closed due to extreme icing, so if you do encounter stop signs while there, please do not enter the area.
+They close the path to keep you safe.

 GPS Coordinates: 64°19’30.14″N 20° 7’30.49″W